Ceramic Implants · For patients from Helsinki

 Metal-free implants worth the flight south

 For patients in and around Helsinki who want to replace a missing tooth without metal in the jaw, the decision usually turns on expertise rather than convenience.
 Ceramic (zirconia) implants are a specialist field: they call for careful case selection, precise three-dimensional planning and a practice that genuinely works without metal as a guiding principle, not as an occasional option.
-That is exactly how our practice in Bad Schwartau, immediately next to Lübeck, has been built.
+Our practice in Bad Schwartau, immediately next to Lübeck, works in precisely that way.

 Helsinki is further from northern Germany than the cities just across the Baltic, but a direct flight closes the gap quickly - it is the kind of journey many Finns already make for a long weekend in Hamburg.
 Because implant care is planned and staged rather than urgent, the distance becomes a matter of scheduling, not an obstacle.
-What patients from Helsinki tend to be looking for is a single practice that combines real ceramic-implant experience, a biological philosophy and consultations they can follow entirely in English - and we plan treatment around your travel from Finland, not the other way around.
+What patients from Helsinki tend to be looking for is a single practice that combines real ceramic-implant experience, a biological philosophy and consultations they can follow entirely in English - and we build the treatment schedule to fit your journeys from Finland rather than asking for extra trips.

 - Exclusively metal-free - ceramic (zirconia) implants, not titanium